ithacaxyz/porto/apps/docs/pages/rpc-server/wallet_prepareCreateAccount.md

 Prepares an account creation.

-Accounts created using the RPC server uses [PREP](https://blog.biconomy.io/prep-deep-dive/) to generate an address.
+Accounts created using the RPC server use [PREP](https://blog.biconomy.io/prep-deep-dive/) to generate an address.
 Using PREP, it is proven that no one knows the Secp256k1 private key of the account, even the RPC server.

 The account is not fully created until `wallet_createAccount` is called.